arduino/docs-content/content/hardware/08.edu/solution-and-kits/din-celsius/tutorials/getting-started/content.md

 ---
 title: 'Getting Started with DIN Celsius'
 difficulty: beginner
-description: 'This short guide helps you connecting the board to a PLC of the Opta® family and test some basic functionality.'
+description: 'This short guide helps you connecting the board to the Opta® family and test some basic functionality.'
 tags:
   - Celsius
   - DIN